 It was a clear spring night, and although this was the middle of town, the scent of lilac trees was in the air.
 Bertie felt quite carefree, and not at all afraid.
 Perhaps he should have been.

 He wasn’t at all worried about the security camera.
 He thought that if anyone could monitor it day and night they would have to have a super-human tolerance of boredom.
 All the same, he threw his coat over the lens in case it might be recording anything.
 Kolya took the somewhat filthy carpet off the floor of his car, and slung this over the wall to protect Bertie from the broken glass that was embedded along the top.
 Then Kolya held his hands for Bertie to stand in, and gave him a leg-up over the wall.
 He threw the spade after him.
 Bertie thought that it wasn’t the first time that Kolya had been on an operation like this.

-He went round the side of the house, and started to dig a hole in the grass in front of the apple tree.
+He went around the side of the house, and started to dig a hole in the grass in front of the apple tree.
 It was tough going, and he had to pull out several large stones.

-“I’m glad it’s not winter,” he thought, “The ground would be frozen over and as hard as rock.”
+“I’m glad it’s not winter,” he thought.
+“The ground would be frozen over and as hard as rock.”

-“Bertie, you won’t find it there, you’re digging in the wrong place.”
+A soft voice said: “Bertie, you won’t find it there, you’re digging in the wrong place.”

 “That apple tree is too young,” she said.
 “It wouldn’t have been here when Prince Rudolf buried his treasure box.
-This is where it is.
-Under my feet.”
+This is where it is – under my feet.”

 “How do you know?” asked Bertie.